 However, when considering air-sea coupling at climate model scales, the role of sea ice variability is typically collapsed to a single metric: the sea ice concentration.
 As a result, the spatial heterogeniety in surface properities that is an inherent feature of the floe-covered MIZ is not resolved or accounted for.
 Yet, there is an increasing awareness that sea ice melt rates and atmosphere/ocean boundary layer dynamics are impacted by floe-scale effects.

-Explicit representation of sea ice floes—as opposed to traditional continuum models—introduces constraints on the ice velocity field, as the floes move as solid bodies.
+Explicitly representing sea ice floes—rather than treating the ice cover as a continuum—introduces a range of new physical effects, as floe-scale features imprint on upper-ocean dynamics.
+For example, because individual floes move as rigid bodies, their motion is subject to geometric and dynamical constraints that differ from continuum behaviour.
 Because ice-ocean fluxes are driven by differences between sea ice and ocean velocity, these velocity constraints can impact the transfers of momentum and energy across the atmosphere-ice-ocean boundary in a way that depends on the relative horizontal scales of floes and the scales of ocean variablity (fig. 1).

 Related publications